darul75/personal-blog/posts/2015/2016-01-14_canvas-image-and-data-uri.md

 **It allow content creators to embed small files inline in documents**.

-My interpreatation is you can "serialize" external data and make it available as an browser resource.
+My interpretation is you can "serialize" external data and make it available as an inline browser resource.

 Specification of this inline data is :